PierreMarchand20/personal_webpage/content/post/2020_09_09_CTCW_git/index.md

 Each modification you make to your repository will be associated with this identity.

 The flag `--global` just means that this identity will be used in all the repository you work with on your system.
-You can always set local configuration to override it, and you can also set other types of configuration variables like the editor used to write commit message, diff tool and so on.
+You can always set local configuration to override it, and you can also set other types of configuration variables like the editor used to write commit messages, diff tool and so on.
 We refer to this [page](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) if you want to go further, but it should be enough at first.
 You can check your configuration with `git config --list`.

 See [Example](#21-setup).